tpepels/dacs_design_patterns/src/architectures/microservices/example_gateway/README.md

 2. Download and install Maven from the official website: https://maven.apache.org/download.cgi

 3. Clone this repository or download the source files.
+Copy them to your own project to use them.

-4. Navigate to the Java project directory and build the project using Maven:
+4. Navigate to the Java project directory and rename the example_pom.xml to pom.xml and build the project using Maven:

 `mvn clean install`